FuelLabs/fuel-core/docs/fuel-sync-design.md

 - Is it a valid header?
 It should be signed by the expected, for the node, producer/consensus at according height.
   - No -> `Punisher::report`.
   - Yes -> Next step.
+  - Don't know.
+The Ethereum part is not synced yet to this height.
+If the height is not far from the local ethereum height(the height returned by the ethereum node), we ignore this header and do not punish the sender.
 - Is it a new height?
   - No -> Is it already in the blockchain?
     - Yes -> Ignore(Maybe report some neutral error to P2P to prevent DDoS)